IWAE-TIME/alpsim.github.io/content/documentation/start/ed.md

   min_energies[(l,sz)]= np.min(all_energies)
 ```

-Make a plot of the triplet gap as function of system size
+Finally, we make a plot of the triplet gap as a function of system size.
 ```Python
 gapplot = pyalps.DataSet()
 gapplot.x = 1./np.sort(lengths)